Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 #### Multiple

-**cl-synthesizer-modules-multiple:multiple** name environment &key output-count
+**cl-synthesizer-modules-multiple:make-module** name environment &key output-count

 Creates a Multiple module.
 A multiple passes the value of exactly one input socket to as many output sockets as defined by output-count.
 The function has the following arguments: